Delay in launch of NASA spacecraft to probe moon

 By Irene Klotz

-CAPE CANAVERAL, Florida The launch of a pair of robotic probes designed to map the moon's gravity was delayed on Thursday by poor weather at Cape Canaveral Air Force Station in central Florida.
+CAPE CANAVERAL, Fla., Sept 8 The launch of a pair of robotic probes designed to map the moon's gravity was delayed on Thursday by poor weather at Cape Canaveral Air Force Station in central Florida.

 The weather, however, could be an issue again.
 Air Force meteorologists on Thursday predicted a 60 percent chance of another delay due to rain, thunderstorms or high winds.